yearofmoo-articles/AngularJS-Second-Animation-Article/README.md

-# AngularJS Second Testing Article Demo
+# AngularJS Second Animation Article Demo

 This repository is the demo code for the demo website created with the Second AngularJS Testing Article on yearofmoo.com.